Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 move = input()
 ```

 But what do we do with that?
 Let's say that the first move is the very common `e5`.
 That's great, but how do we move the pawn?
-We know it's a pawn move because the piece that is moved isn't specified, and we know where the pawn needs to go to, but we aren't told which pawn to move.
+We know it's a pawn move because the piece that is moved isn't specified, and we know where the pawn needs to go, but we aren't told which pawn to move.
 We know it must be the pawn on `e2` because that's the only pawn that can move to `e5`, but how do we tell our program
 that?
 We could write some code to figure that out.
 It would be pretty simple, actually, but it gets more complicated when there are more move options.
 So, instead of dealing with that, let's just
 make the user tell us.
 Instead of the normal algebraic notation used for chess, we'll use a more specific notation.
 The user will tell us what square the piece they want to move is on and what square they
 want it to go to.